 Section 12-4 as follows: - 6 (720 ILCS 5/12-4) (from Ch.
 38, par.
 12-4) - 7 Sec.
 12-4.
-Aggravated Battery. - 8 (a) A person who, in committing a battery, intentionally or 9 knowingly causes great bodily harm, or permanent disability or 10 disfigurement commits aggravated battery. - 11 (b) In committing a battery, a person commits aggravated 12 battery if he or she: - 13 (1) Uses a deadly weapon other than by the discharge of a firearm; - (2) Is hooded, robed or masked, in such manner as to conceal his identity; - (3) Knows the individual harmed to be a teacher or other person employed in any school and such teacher or other employee is upon the grounds of a school or grounds adjacent thereto, or is in any part of a building used for school purposes; - (4) Knows the individual harmed to be a supervisor, director, instructor or other person employed in any park district and such supervisor, director, instructor or other employee is upon the grounds of the park or grounds adjacent thereto, or is in any part of a building used for park purposes; - (5) Knows the individual harmed to be a caseworker, investigator, or other person employed by the State Department of Public Aid, a County Department of Public Aid, or the Department of Human Services (acting as successor to the Illinois Department of Public Aid under the Department of Human Services Act) and such caseworker, investigator, or other person is upon the grounds of a public aid office or grounds adjacent thereto, or is in any part of a building used for public aid purposes, or upon the grounds of a home of a public aid applicant, recipient, or any other person being interviewed or investigated in the employee's discharge of his duties, or on grounds adjacent thereto, or is in any part of a building in which the applicant, recipient, or other such person resides or is located;
+Aggravated Battery. - 8 (a) A person who, in committing a battery, intentionally or - 9 knowingly causes great bodily harm, or permanent disability or - 10 disfigurement commits aggravated battery. - 11 (b) In committing a battery, a person commits aggravated - 12 battery if he or she: - 13 (1) Uses a deadly weapon other than by the discharge of - 14 a firearm; - 15 (2) Is hooded, robed or masked, in such manner as to - 16 conceal his identity; - 17 (3) Knows the individual harmed to be a teacher or - other person employed in any school and such teacher or - other employee is upon the grounds of a school or grounds - adjacent thereto, or is in any part of a building used for - 21 school purposes; - 22 (4) (Blank); - 23 (5) (Blank);

-- (6) Knows the individual harmed to be a peace officer, a community policing volunteer, a correctional institution employee, an employee of the Department of Human Services supervising or controlling sexually dangerous persons or sexually violent persons, or a fireman while such officer, volunteer, employee or fireman is engaged in the execution of any official duties including arrest or attempted arrest, or to prevent the officer, volunteer, employee or fireman from performing official duties, or in retaliation for the officer, volunteer, employee or fireman performing official duties, and the battery is committed other than by the discharge of a firearm; - (7) Knows the individual harmed to be an emergency technician - ambulance, emergency medical medical technician - intermediate, emergency medical technician paramedic, ambulance driver, other medical assistance, first aid personnel, or hospital personnel engaged in the performance of any of his or her official duties, or to prevent the emergency medical technician - ambulance, emergency medical technician - intermediate, emergency medical technician - paramedic, ambulance driver, other medical assistance, first aid personnel, or hospital from performing official personnel duties, in retaliation for performing official duties; - (8) Is, or the person battered is, on or about a public way, public property or public place of accommodation or amusement;
+- (6) Knows the individual harmed to be a community policing volunteer while such volunteer is engaged in the execution of any official duties, or to prevent the volunteer from performing official duties, or in retaliation for the volunteer performing official duties, and the battery is committed other than by the discharge of a firearm; - medical technician ambulance, emergency medical technician intermediate, emergency medical technician paramedic, ambulance driver, other medical assistance, first aid personnel, or hospital personnel engaged in the performance of any of his or her official duties, or to prevent the emergency medical technician ambulance, emergency medical technician intermediate, emergency medical technician intermediate, emergency medical technician paramedic, ambulance driver, other medical assistance, first aid personnel, or hospital personnel from performing official duties; or in retaliation for performing official duties; - (8) Is, or the person battered is, on or about a public way, public property or public place of accommodation or amusement; - (8.5) Is, or the person battered is, on a publicly or privately owned sports or entertainment arena, stadium, community or convention hall, special event center, amusement facility, or a special event center in a public